stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 In NLP, a word is a space-delimited sequence of characters.
 Each word is composed of at least one **morpheme**.
 A morpheme is the smallest unit of meaning, and it comes in two shapes: bound and free.
 A bound morpheme has to be part of a word, like the English plural suffix *-s*, while a free morpheme can stand on its own, like the coordinator *and*.
 The main difference between English and Hebrew in this sense is that Hebrew has a much higher morphemes-to-word ratio than English, so for example the sequence *and when I saw* (4 free morphemes in English) is expressed in Hebrew using a single word - וכשראיתי /ve-kshe-raiti/ (and - bound, when - bound, saw.1st per.sg - free).
 Each morpheme in the Hebrew word has a different POS tag, which one should we choose?
 We don't choose, we take them all (otherwise we loose valuable syntactic information that we do encode for English) - Introducing the **multitag**, which is a POS-tag composed of POS-tags.
 In the example the multitag would be CONJ^REL\^VB with the '^' indicating the correct order.

-This is where you should say *"but wait, English *
+This is where you should say *"but wait, English has words that are composed of several morphemes, how come we don't hav*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1NTc1NzIzMV19
+eyJoaXN0b3J5IjpbLTE1OTE3ODQ0MzldfQ==
 -->